18 MARCH - 21 NOVEMBER 2021

 - new sports on the programme.

-Don’t miss: the competition venues, the model of the new Tokyo National Stadium, and symbolic items such as the medals and the torch.
+Don’t miss: the competitions, the model of the new National Stadium in Tokyo and iconic objects like the medals and the torch.

 • The Olympic Park

 The Olympic Park will have a Japanese feel combined with the Look of the Games, with a series of torii-style gateways draped with sheets featuring the blue and white chequered pattern of the Games emblem, plus photo exhibitions on Tokyo 1964 and Japanese athletes who have made their mark on the history of sport.

 A new augmented reality (AR) app will make your visit even more enjoyable.
 In six locations, you can explore the poetic side of Japan at Games time!

 Check out the AR experience of sakura trees in flower, a zen garden with koi carp, the Tokyo 2020 mascots, the interior of the National Stadium, etc.

 The app will also inspire your creativity by combining each user’s surroundings with Japanese culture.
 Create an AR collage using a library of images to combine real and virtual elements, to create poetic, unexpected, comical and incredible effects!

 From 10 to 23 April 2021 – at The Olympic Museum (tbc).

 24h J-Pop - A day and a night of Japanese manga and pop culture.